Inflation, in India, is measured using two standard indicators known as the Wholesale Price Index (WPI) and Consumer Price Index (CPI).

 Keeping these factors in view, it would be wiser to invest in asset classes that will help you generate wealth, assure your family of reliable financial support, in case of exigencies, and allow you to lead a stress-free retired life.
 Investment-linked insurance plans have proven to be comprehensive in providing an all-round financial backup because of their innate flexible design.

-4 Saving and Investment Plans by Canara HSBC Oriental Bank of Commerce Life Insurance
+4 Saving and Investment Plans by Canara HSBC Life Insurance

-Canara HSBC Oriental Bank of Commerce Life Insurance offers various saving and investment plans that you use to build your retirement corpus.
+Canara HSBC Life Insurance offers various saving and investment plans that you use to build your retirement corpus.
 The best thing about these saving plans is they take inflation under consideration.
 Most of the plans are flexible and they allow you to increase the sum assured keeping in account the growing needs of an individual.1.
 Invest 4G

 Invest 4G Plan is one of the most flexible and efficient investment options to aggressively grow your investment.
 In this plan, you can invest in a mix of equity and debt instruments so that you can take advantage of market movements and benefit from equity growth.